Categories

 This is where a lot of people get confused.

-Declination, or G-M angle, is the difference between grid north (GM) and magnetic north (MN).
+Declination, or G-M angle, is the difference between grid north (GN) and magnetic north (MN).
+The magnetic north line may have half an arrowhead or a barb.
+The declination diagram may also include true north, often marked with a star (★).

 When do you add it, when do you subtract it?
 Some maps will give you this information, relevant for the area covered in the map.
 Where present, follow these instructions.